Behind the Scenes: Snowmaking

-Some of the more common North American terms for snow include powder, blower, hard pack, boilerplate, crud, corn, mashed potatoes, slush and manmade.
+Some of the more common North American terms for snow include powder, packed powder, corn, and manmade.

 One thing is for certain.
 Resorts always make sure that their beginner areas are covered with snow whether it falls from the sky or form a snow gun.

 What is “Machine Made” Snow?

 The ability to make snow depends on a variety of conditions and there are regional differences between East and West.